dblock/code.dblock.org/_posts/2009/2009-12-07-implementing-atompub-in-net.markdown

 </feed>
 {% endhighlight %}

 This works fine for generating feeds, but in order to consume ATOM posts I will need an object model for feed items.
-That’s where the "not invented here" syndrome has to stop and I am going to let [Argotic](https://web.archive.org/web/20091227163034/https://argotic.codeplex.com//) do the job.
+That's where the "not invented here" syndrome has to stop and I am going to let [Argotic](https://web.archive.org/web/20091227163034/https://argotic.codeplex.com//) do the job.
 First, by rewriting the above ASP.NET code in C#.

 {% highlight c# %}
 Response.ContentType = "application/atom+xml;charset=\"utf-8\"";